R-kill-9/R-kill-9/README.md

 ### Personal Projects
-This is a collection of small personal projects that I have been working on over time to improve my skills in different fields such as programming, ethical hacking, etc.
+This is a collection of small personal projects that I have worked on for fun, with the aim of improving my programming skills.

-- [Intruder](https://github.com/R-kill-9/Intruder) Program designed to simplify ethical hacking intrusion.
 - [Calculator](https://github.com/R-kill-9/Calculator) Basic calculator in Python with a hacking mode.
 - [SobreFIBiendo](https://github.com/R-kill-9/SobreFibiendo) Very simple terminal game about FIB in 2020.
-- [tmux.conf](https://github.com/R-kill-9/tmux.conf) Customized configuration for tmux.
-- [autojohn](https://github.com/R-kill-9/autojohn) Automatization script in python for testing different wordlists with john.